BCDevOps/openshift-wiki/docs/HowTo/GrantUsersAccessToProject.md

+## Granting a user access to a project

 As the owner of the project, initially you are the only one who can access it and work in it.
 If you need to collaborate on a project with other users, you can add additional members to the project.
 When adding a user to the project, they can be added in one of three primary roles.

 * ``admin`` - A project manager.
 The user will have rights to view any resource in the project and modify any resource in the project except for quota.
 A user with this role for a project will be able to delete the project.